Multiple dental implants

 Each missing tooth does not necessarily require an individual implant to replace it.
 Often a more stable and cost-effective approach is to place an implant at either end of the 'tooth gap' and bridge across the implants with a dental bridge.
 The chewing function is then restored with a minimum number of implants.

-Traditional bridge treatments require dentists to file down the neighboring healthy teeth, in order to attach the bridge in place.
+Traditional bridge treatments require your dentist to file down the neighbouring healthy teeth, in order to attach the bridge in place.
 Dental implant technology alleviates the need to damage these healthy teeth, instead anchoring your bridge to implants, bonded with your jaw.

 The implant itself is a titanium screw placed into the jaw, to replace an original root.
-It’s a straightforward process which can be completed under local anesthetic.
-The implant will need three to six months to heal and bond with your jaw bone to provide a solid support for your replacement tooth.
+It’s a straightforward process which can be completed under local anaesthetic.
+The implant will need 3 to 6 months to heal and bond with your jaw bone to provide a solid support for your replacement tooth.

 Temporary replacement teeth are usually fitted at the same time as your implant placement, which will stay in place until the final restoration appointment.

 Crowns or a dental bridge are then fitted on top, to replace your missing teeth.
-Your College Street Dental & Implant Clinic dentist will carefully match the colour of your crown to your natural teeth.
+Your Burnham-on-Sea dentist will carefully match the colour of your crown to your natural teeth.